tlzm/Project-1/README.md

-# Project-1
+# Reinforcement learning application
 Double DQN, DDPG for VCE aero-engine self-optimization fuel consumption

-This is  a deep learning self-optimization apply base on VCE aero-engine model.
+This is  a deep learning self-optimization application base on VCE aero-engine model.
 The model is from XXX institude and cannot be published.